 You may not have noticed it, but there are two kinds of AutoComplete features in Windows.
 The first is simply called AutoComplete which is a kind of automatic suggestion feature.
-In this case you get to see a drop-down list when you start typing.
+In this case, you get to see a drop-down list when you start typing.
 The second is Inline AutoComplete.
 In this case, the line you are typing is automatically completed, if you have typed the same letters before.

-Most of you must be aware of it and in fact must already be using it too – but you not have been aware of the difference.
+Most of you must be aware of it and in fact, must already be using it too – but you not have been aware of the difference.

 The AutoComplete feature may be turned on by default, but Inline AutoComplete is not.
-If you wish, you can enable or disable the autocomplete and the inline autocomplete features in Internet Explorer as well as Windows Explorer too.
+If you wish, you can enable or disable the autocomplete, and the inline autocomplete features in Internet Explorer as well as Windows Explorer too.

-Enable or Disable AutoComplete
+Enable or Disable AutoComplete in Windows Explorer

 - Here click on the AutoComplete Settings button.

-Here you can select or de-select the check-boxes for the items for which you wish to enable or disable autocomplete feature.
+- Here you can select or de-select the check-boxes for the items for which you wish to enable or disable autocomplete feature.

-Enable or Disable Inline AutoComplete
+Enable or Disable Inline AutoComplete in Explorer and Run

 You can also, if you wish, enable the Inline AutoComplete feature in Windows Explorer and Run dialog box too.
 To do so, open Internet Explorer > Internet Options > Advanced tab.